UlrichBecker/gcc-toolchain-builder/README.md

 After this three respectively four steps the new toolchain is ready to use.

 Building a linux-toolchain for AVR Microcontrollers is in develop yet.

+# NOTE
+If you desire a other version of GCC or of its components, so you can change this in the file ```gcc_versions.conf```.
+But in this case it could become to compatibility problems, so you have to spend time to try the best combination of versions.